How Much Is Earthquake Insurance in California?

 The California Earthquake Authority, or CEA, was created in 1996 by the California Legislature to help homeowners and renters in the Golden State find earthquake insurance coverage.
 This was in response to a massive 6.7-magnitude quake that struck the San Fernando Valley in 1994, causing around $20 billion in damage.
 After the earthquake struck, insurance companies largely stopped writing earthquake policies because of the extremely high expenses they would incur should a similar earthquake strike again.

 The not-for-profit CEA works with participating insurance companies to provide earthquake insurance coverage to Californians, as well as provide seismic retrofit grants of up to $3,000 to help qualified homeowners bolster their home against earthquake damage.
 Homeowners whose homes have had a seismic retrofit can get a discount on their CEA insurance premiums of up to 25 percent.
-The CEA also aims to better educate California residents on how they can take action to minimize the risk of damage to their property should an earthquake hit their region, and on how they can stay safe during an earthquake by using one of the best earthquake kits.
+The CEA also aims to better educate California residents on how they can take action to minimize the risk of damage to their property should an earthquake hit their region, and on how they can stay safe during an earthquake by using a survival kit stocked with several essentials.

 Factors in Calculating Earthquake Insurance in California